jslowick/naia/4-Campaign/Chapter 2 - Aramath/S1 - To the Animus.md

 [[Harlan 'Redpan' Rask]] spends a Mana and uses [[Alchemy]] on the [[Waterlogged Pages]].

 He sacrifices the Letter of Marque and related pages and focuses on [[God's Eye]].
 The papers clearly have notes from [[Lord Masque]] on them, and some newer writing that is of an unknown author.
-He also finds there are three specific places in three specific cave systems on three islands of [[Aramath]].
+He also finds there are three specific places in three specific cave systems on three islands of [[1-Places/1-Western Side/4-Sea of Strife (W)/Aramath/Aramath]].
 - [[God's Eye]] in [[Labyrinth Caverns]] on [[2-People/Neutral/Amarath/The Ox/The Ox]]
 - [[Devil's Tongue]] in [[Many-Faced Caves]] on [[2-People/Neutral/Amarath/The Coin/The Coin]]
 - [[Purgatory Steps]] in [[Vault Mines]] on [[The Lock]]